krislitman/krislitman.github.io/_posts/2022-05-01-testing-background-jobs-rails.markdown

 end
 ```

-Running the test as-is will fail, due to the job being created but not fully processed.
-We can see this in the stack trace:
+Running the test as-is will fail, due to the job not being processed yet so the UserLog has not been created.
+We can see 0 returning for the user_logs size in the stack trace:

 ```
 Failure/Error: expect(user.user_logs.size).to eq(1)